By Ellen Barone

 If avoiding the crowds at Machu Picchu and exclusive lodging just steps from one of the Seven Wonders of the World wasn’t enough, B&R had more in store for us.

-“During a scouting trip some fifteen years ago, a couple of our guides came across an adventurous young European couple, Marie-Helene (Petit) Miribel and Franz Schilter, paragliding over the Valle Sagrado in search of property,” walk leader, Tyler Dillon, told us en route to Hotel Sol y Luna, our base camp in the Sacred Valley.
+“During a scouting trip some fifteen years ago, a couple of our guides came across an adventurous young European couple, Marie-Helene (Petit) Miribel and Franz Schilter, paragliding over the Valle Sagrado in search of property,” walk leader, Tyler, told us en route to Hotel Sol y Luna, our base camp in the Sacred Valley.

 Today, Petit and Franz play host to one of the Valley’s most stylish escapes: A paradise of lush gardens, local ceramics, indigenous woods and private bungalow accommodations.
 For three blissful nights the spa resort provided the perfect retreat to recharge and restore after days of trailblazing up and down cartilage-crunching Inca terraces and high Andes mountainsides.